Bilal-Bangash/Bilal-Bangash/README.md

 <a target="_blank" href="mailto:mbbangash11@gmail.com"><img src="https://img.shields.io/badge/-Gmail-D14836?style=for-the-badge&logo=Gmail&logoColor=white"></img></a>

+- 🔭 I’m currently working on developing a cutting-edge web application using React and Node.js.
+- 🌱 I’m currently learning/improving Backend skills using Node JS/TS and diving deeper into GraphQL.
+- 👯 I’m looking to collaborate on open-source projects related to Web Development, especially those that impact education.
+- 💬 Ask me about Web Development, my journey in coding, or the latest tech trends.
+- 📫 How to reach me: [Email](mailto:muhammadbilalbangash@hotmail.com)
+- 😄 Pronouns: He/Him

 <!---
 **Bilal-Bangash/Bilal-Bangash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.